 5. Sales Versus Rental Rates

 You don’t want to end up paying more for a property than what you will be receiving in rent from tenants each month.
-Compare sale prices for properties in similar neighborhoods against typical rental rates to gauge the potential rental yield for the property; currently, rental yield in NYC is between three and five percent.
+Compare sale prices for properties in similar neighborhoods against typical rental rates to gauge the potential rental yield for the property; currently, rental return in NYC is between three and five percent.

 Be sure you know what the rental rates are, and stay competitive so that your units will always have tenants.
 If you are flipping the property, you’ll still need to know this information for potential buyers.

 As with most investments, your time horizon is an important consideration.
 You can buy a fixer-upper, in the hopes of making a fairly quick profit.
 This can be high risk as hidden problems could get discovered or the real estate market changes direction.
 However, the potential rewards could also be high.
 Conversely, your time horizon might be measured in decades, and you will be content collecting stable rents, although potential appreciation could be substantial given the long time frame.